-AI Agents for Customer Support: Beyond the Chatbot That Makes Customers Angrier
+AI Agents for Customer Support: Beyond the Chatbot

 The chatbot problem

 Everyone has fought one: the support chatbot that paraphrases the FAQ, can't see your order, and finally offers the "talk to a human" button you wanted three minutes ago.
-Those bots optimise for deflection — making you go away — and customers know it.
+Those bots optimise for deflection, making you go away, and customers know it.

-An AI support agent is a different animal: it has access to your actual systems — orders, shipments, subscriptions, refund policies — and authority to resolve things, not just describe them.
+An AI support agent is a different animal: it has access to your actual systems, orders, shipments, subscriptions, refund policies, and authority to resolve things, not just describe them.
 The difference customers feel: "Where is my order?" gets tracking data for their order and a proactive delay apology, not a link to the shipping policy.

 What separates an agent from a chatbot